opengeos/leafmap/docs/installation.md

 ## Troubleshooting

-If the interactive map does not show up on Jupyter Notebook and JupyterLab, it is probably because the [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) extentsion is not installed properly.
+If the interactive map does not show up on Jupyter Notebook and JupyterLab, it is probably because the [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) extension is not installed properly.
 For example, you might receive an error message saying `Error displaying widget: model not found`.
 This a well-known issue related to ipyleaflet.
 See some relevant issues below.

 -   [How to display map object using ipyleaflet in jupyter notebook or jupyter Lab](https://github.com/jupyter-widgets/ipyleaflet/issues/739)